 The Science Education master's degree is designed to be an accelerated 36-credit hours that can be completed in approximately 21 months (11 required courses, one elective course).
 The courses are held year-round in a one-night-a-week-for-seven-weeks fashion.
 Students can take two courses a term only driving to campus one evening per week.
-At the close of the student's coursework a comprehensive exam is taken.
+At the close of the student's course work a comprehensive exam is taken.
 The exam is offered each term, thus enabling students to graduate year-round.

-Master of Science in Science Education (36 Credits):
+Master of Se cience in Science Education (36 Credits): CCSC(0) Introduction to Integrated CTEM Education

 GCSC 608 Introduction to Integrated STEM Education 3

 GCSC 618 Forestry and Wildlife Management and Field

 Techniques 3

 GCSC 628 Materials Science and Engineering 3

 GCSC 638 Cell Systems and Functions 3

 GCSC 648 Science Classroom Management and Laboratory

 Experiences 3

 GCSC 658 Science Practicum 3

 GCED 605 Statistics and Research Design 3

 GCED 615 Curriculum and Systems Design 3

 GCED 620 Assessment and Diagnostics 3

 GCED 625 Instructional Technology 3

 GCED 635 Instructional Methodology 3

 1 elective 3